grainne82/grainne82.github.io/index.md

 title: About
 layout: default
-toc: true
+category: Overview
 ---

-# Overview

-## About our API
+# About our API
-APIs are digital systems that let separate systems communicate with each other, letting you tie your disparate business processes together.
-APIs are a two-way stream.
-They interact with other systems by sending and retrieving the relevant data.
-The flexibility of APIs gives you great scope in how you exchange data.

-The relevancy of APIs continues to grow in all spheres, including financial.
-With the advent of cloud accounting, API integration offers the means to maximise the benefits of cloud storage.
-With the AIQ API you can access data stored on our cloud servers via the internet.
-You can access this information from anywhere, increasing collaboration and scalability.
-You can be assured that you are getting the most up-to-date data available.

-With AIQ API you can access data such as bank, customer, or supplier details, create transactions, make payments, and much more.
-You can then use this data in a flexible manner to suit your business needs.
+## What are APIs?
+APIs are digital interfaces that allow disparate systems to communicate with each other.
+By integrating APIs into your business practice you can tie together otherwise divergent business processes.

+APIs offer great flexibility in how you exchange data between systems.
+You can decide on the type of data you want to send or retrieve, the direction of the data flow, and set it all to a schedule.

+## Maximise the benefits of cloud accounting
+One of the key advantages of using a cloud-based accounting system is that we maintain your data on our servers.
+This makes it continuously accessible to you over the internet.
+Take advantage of this accessibility by integrating with our web service API.

-You can connect AIQ with third-party systems to:
+Connect AIQ with third-party systems to both:
 -	Retrieve data from third-party systems into AIQ automatically.
 -	Send data to third-party systems from AIQ automatically.

-## Is the aiq api available with all AIQ editions?
+## API Availability
 All editions have access without restriction.

+## Accessing Data
+The API allows you to access most entity level data.
+You cannot access customer (practice) level data.
+If you are interested in data that our API has not yet exposed, please contact us at [integration@accountsiq.com](mailto:integration@accountsiq.com) and we will take your suggestions into consideration.

 ## Compatability
 The AccountsIQ system evolves constantly and so does its API.
 To avoid incompatibilities with our integrator partner applications, we make backward compatible changes.
 We also offer a mailing list where developers can receive information on the latest bug fixes as well as new methods.